dineshsatelkar-11/Student-Management-Demo-Spring-boot/README.md

   ```
   set content type as in header as application/json
 set request body as raw with JSON payload
-### 9.To get a particular book, use following url with GET request type in postman
+### 9.To get a particular student info, use following url with GET request type in postman
 ```
   http://localhost:8080/studentservice/students/<id>
   ```